 When it comes to Malta, though it is an island nation, the country is quite accessible in both aspects mentioned above.
 When it comes to actually getting to Malta, you will be happy to know that there are countless flights per day to the island from destinations all across Europe and further afield.
 Big-name airlines like British Airlines and Lufthansa fly to Malta along with its national carrier, AirMalta.

 However, if you’re travelling on a shoestring budget or just don’t like to spend the majority of your holiday savings on a flight, you will be happy to know that budget carriers like Ryanair, Easyjet, and Wizzair all operate numerous flights across Europe to Malta.
-This means that you will almost always find a flight connection from to Malta from any European city.
+This means that you will almost always find a flight connection to Malta from any European city.

 There is only one airport on Malta and you will see why when you realise just how small the island nation is.
 Getting from the airport to anywhere on the island is fairly straightforward.
 There are buses you can take to most major cities and towns and you can also grab a taxi at an affordable rate.
 For instance, a taxi from the airport to the major urban area of Sliema will only cost about €15-20 and it is only located about 20 minutes away.